 What are the rules for the Dream Machine?

 Recommended for ages 5 and up—yes, adults too!
 Adventurous children ages 2-4 should beaccompanied by an adult.
 We ask that you use your best judgement!
 Children may not climb the Dream Machine barefoot or while wearing open-toe shoes such as sandals, Crocs, or flip flops.
 Visitors may find themselves in narrow spaces.

 How do I become a member?

-You can learn more about our family memberships online or speak to an Operations Associate at the Museum.
+You can learn more about our family memberships here or speak to a Museum Experience Associate at the Museum.